google/filament/README.md

 See `ios/samples` for examples of using Filament on iOS.

 Filament on iOS is largely the same as native rendering with C++.
-A `CAMetalLayer` is passed to the `createSwapChain` method.
-At the moment, Filament for iOS only supports the Vulkan backend via MoltenVK.
+A `CAEAGLLayer` or `CAMetalLayer` is passed to the `createSwapChain` method.
+Filament for iOS supports both OpenGL ES and Vulkan via MoltenVK.

 ## Generating C++ documentation